S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## The Seven Principles

-**The Principle of Effectiveness:** *Devote time only to what brings you closer towards achieving your objectives.*
+**The Principle of Effectiveness:** *Devote time only to what brings you closer toward achieving your objectives.*

 **The Principle of Consent:** *Raise, seek out and resolve objections to decisions and actions.*